-Green computing is the environmentally responsible use of computers and related resources.
+Green computing, also called green technology, is the environmentally responsible use of computers and related resources.
 Such practices include the implementation of energy-efficient central processing units (CPUs), servers and peripherals as well as reduced resource consumption and proper disposal of electronic waste (e-waste).

 Government regulation, however well-intentioned, is only part of an overall green computing philosophy.
 The work habits of computer users and businesses can be modified to minimize adverse impact on the global environment.
 Here are some steps that can be taken:

 - Power-down the CPU and all peripherals during extended periods of inactivity.

 - Try to do computer-related tasks during contiguous, intensive blocks of time, leaving hardware off at other times.

 - Power-up and power-down energy-intensive peripherals such as laser printers according to need.